eippertlab/pain-reliability-spinalcord/README.md

 * 6_posthoc: Will be added soon
 * helper_functions: functions / templates needed for running the rest of the code

-Bash scripts end on .sh, matlab scripts on .mat and python scripts on .py!
+Bash scripts end on .sh, matlab scripts on .m and python scripts on .py!
 The number of the scripts tell you the order in which they should be run.

 ## Required software
 * [MATLAB](https://de.mathworks.com/products/matlab.html) , version R2022b or higher